bagder/daniel.haxx.se/about.md

 In the fall of 2013 I ended a two-year contracting job for Enea AB where I had worked fiercely to kick-start their embedded Linux distribution.
-I looked - and asked - around my wider circle of contacts and friends to see if anyone had an interesting openening for me to take on next.
+I looked - and asked - around my wider circle of contacts and friends to see if anyone had an interesting opening for me to take on next.

 Someone did.
 Patrick Mcmanus worked in the networking team at Mozilla and asked if I wouldn't be interested to do my next gig for them.
-I was thrilled to get the oppurtunity, even if I then also had to do that as an employee and not as a contractor.
+I was thrilled to get the opportunity, even if I then also had to do that as an employee and not as a contractor.
 It felt weird to give up that style of life but for this chance I was willing to do a lot.
-I traveled to Montain View in November 2013 and did seven different interviews in one rather long day...
+I traveled to Mountain View in November 2013 and did seven different interviews in one rather long day...

-I started at Mozilla the first days of Janary 2014, in the networking team.
+I started at Mozilla the first days of January 2014, in the networking team.
 HTTP, FTP, DNS, cookies, caching, sockets etc. All day at work.
 And then all night with curl.
 Mozilla even allowed me to spend a part of my work time on curl stuff!
 Mozilla has no office in Sweden, this meant I could work full